sorrtory/VKEdu-WebTech/README.md

 ### 7. Extras

-> Python developers are likely familiar with Django's popular framework for building real-time applications – Django Channels.
-However, with Centrifugo, you can gain several important advantages: None

-- Set up [Centrifugo](./askme_fedukov/app/utils/notification.py) as a notification service
+- Set up [Centrifugo](./askme_fedukov/app/utils/notification.py) as a notification service.
+If someone adds a new answer, everyone, who is on the question's page, will recieve a notification.
-- Set up [cache](./askme_fedukov/app/utils/cache.py) which expires after 30 sec and is [filled](./prod/cron.sh) every 1 min.
+- Set up [cache](./askme_fedukov/app/utils/cache.py) for aside block, which expires after 30 sec and is [filled](./prod/cron.sh) every 1 min.

 ## Conclusion

 ### Outline

 Django is really powerful when you need to create the app very fast.
-It has a lot of in-built options almost for any case.
+It has a lot of in-built options almost for any case and you must use them as they are.

-So, to sum up, if you need something simple the formula is `bootsrap+django+djangoREST`. \
+So, to sum up, if you need a simple web app the formula is `bootsrap+django+djangoREST`. \
 Otherwise you **don't need** to chose this framework.

 ### Takes